arjun-natarajan99/cs124/docs/design.md

 <img src="images/ListWithCompleted.png" alt="drawing" width="300"/>

 If a user toggle the Hide Completed Items option on, the toggle shows a checkmark and the completed items fade away.
 Also, we added lines between items to more clearly separate them.
-Also, the list items will scroll into view in edit mode.
+Also, when editing an list item, if the item changes position in the list due to sorting, it will scroll into view.
+We also fixed the cursor to works properly.

 <img src="images/HideCompletedItems.png" alt="drawing" width="300"/>